 Memorial service and reception will be held at 2:00 p.m., Saturday, February 9, 2019 at Westwood Baptist Church, 333 Kaiser Road NW, Olympia, WA 98502.
 All those whose life Joan touched are invited to this celebration of her life.

-Donations in Joan’s memory may be made at Westwood Baptist or www.carenetps.org.To send flowers to the family of Joan Conway, please visit Tribute Store
+Donations in Joan’s memory may be made at Westwood Baptist or www.carenetps.org.To send flowers to the family or plant a tree in memory of Joan Conway, please visit Tribute Store